+1-888-SITEOWL

 While the purpose of a kickoff meeting is to help project teams gain a better understanding of the project, it’s also a chance for attendees to establish leadership roles before getting in front of the client.

 Practiced teams will already have this down, but it never hurts to assign tasks and create teams while reviewing the project charter.
-If you’re planning to assign technicians or installers into specific areas or to lead specific initiatives within the projects, nailing down those finer points during the meeting is a great idea.
+If you’re planning to assign technicians or installers to specific areas or to lead specific initiatives within the projects, nailing down those finer points during the meeting is a great idea.

 Designating a project quarterback can also provide direction and guidance to your internal project kickoff.
 One study found that a lack of direction prevented meetings from boosting productivity nearly 50% of the time.